craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Regions of SWC/Kailkeep/a_ Chapter Two - Level One; Hook.md

 For a few miles, at the bottom of this great hell, a series of chambers continually produce a varied combination of the following types of rooms.

 ### Entrance Hall
+The Entrance Hall is an incredibly long hall of ornate carved stone walls and columns that is egressed by two sets of double doors made of this same thick red stone.

 ### Grand Chamber
 ### Mess Hall
 ### Workshops